pretix/pretix-docs/docs/tutorial/event.md

  - [enable the collection](event.md#customer-and-attendee-data) of customer and attendee data
  - [add images](event.md#shop-design) to the ticket shop

-This covers all the necessary steps for creating an event and setting up the ticket shop so that we can modify our product to our needs in the next article of this tutorial.
+This covers all the necessary steps for creating an event and setting up the ticket shop so that we can modify our products according to our needs in the next article of this tutorial.

 ## Event creation